DonaldKellett/Osiver/API.md

 ### `POST /delete`

-Deletes the account with the given username provided that the action is authorized with the user's password OR the master password.
+Deletes the account with the given username and all associated data provided that the action is authorized with the user's password OR the master password.
 In a valid request to this endpoint, the user's password and master password should NOT be simultaneously provided.

 The server expects JSON data containing the following fields: